thephez/docs-core/docs/api/remote-procedure-call-quick-reference.md

 * [ClearBanned](../api/remote-procedure-calls-network.md#clearbanned): clears list of banned nodes.
 * [ClearDiscouraged](../api/remote-procedure-calls-network.md#cleardiscouraged): clears all discouraged nodes. **_New in Dash Core 19.0.0_**
 * [DisconnectNode](../api/remote-procedure-calls-network.md#disconnectnode): immediately disconnects from a specified node. _Updated in Dash Core 0.15.0_
 * [GetAddedNodeInfo](../api/remote-procedure-calls-network.md#getaddednodeinfo): returns information about the given added node, or all added nodes (except onetry nodes).
-Only nodes which have been manually added using the [`addnode` RPC](../api/remote-procedure-calls-network.md#addnode) will have their information displayed. _Updated in Dash Core 0.12.3_
+Only nodes which have been manually added using the [`addnode` RPC](../api/remote-procedure-calls-network.md#addnode) will have their information displayed. **Updated in Dash Core 21.0.0**
 * [GetConnectionCount](../api/remote-procedure-calls-network.md#getconnectioncount): returns the number of connections to other nodes.
 * [GetNetTotals](../api/remote-procedure-calls-network.md#getnettotals): returns information about network traffic, including bytes in, bytes out, and the current time.
-* [GetNetworkInfo](../api/remote-procedure-calls-network.md#getnetworkinfo): returns information about the node's connection to the network. _Updated in Dash Core 18.0.0_
+* [GetNetworkInfo](../api/remote-procedure-calls-network.md#getnetworkinfo): returns information about the node's connection to the network. **Updated in Dash Core 21.0.0**
-* [GetNodeAddresses](../api/remote-procedure-calls-network.md#getnodeaddresses): returns the known addresses which can potentially be used to find new nodes in the network. _New in Dash Core 18.0.0_
+* [GetNodeAddresses](../api/remote-procedure-calls-network.md#getnodeaddresses): returns the known addresses which can potentially be used to find new nodes in the network. **Updated in Dash Core 21.0.0**
-* [GetPeerInfo](../api/remote-procedure-calls-network.md#getpeerinfo): returns data about each connected network node. **Updated in Dash Core 20.1.0**
+* [GetPeerInfo](../api/remote-procedure-calls-network.md#getpeerinfo): returns data about each connected network node. **Updated in Dash Core 21.0.0**
-* [ListBanned](../api/remote-procedure-calls-network.md#listbanned): lists all banned IPs/Subnets. _Updated in Dash Core 18.1.0_
+* [ListBanned](../api/remote-procedure-calls-network.md#listbanned): lists all banned IPs/Subnets. **Updated in Dash Core 21.0.0**
 * [Ping](../api/remote-procedure-calls-network.md#ping): sends a P2P ping message to all connected nodes to measure ping time.
 Results are provided by the [`getpeerinfo` RPC](../api/remote-procedure-calls-network.md#getpeerinfo) pingtime and pingwait fields as decimal seconds.
 The P2P [`ping` message](../reference/p2p-network-control-messages.md#ping) is handled in a queue with all other commands, so it measures processing backlog, not just network ping.
 * [SetBan](../api/remote-procedure-calls-network.md#setban): attempts add or remove a IP/Subnet from the banned list.
 * [SetNetworkActive](../api/remote-procedure-calls-network.md#setnetworkactive): disables/enables all P2P network activity.